slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Tell me and I’ll forget; show me and I may remember; involve me and I’ll understand."
 -- Chinese proverb*

-When expanding comfort zones you are learning.
-Don’t be afraid of failure.

 > *"The difference between theory and practice: in theory, there’s no difference between theory and practice; in practice, there is."
 -- Van de Snepscheut*

-> *"The greatest teacher is called “doing”."
+> *"The greatest teacher is called «doing»."
 -- Kevin Kelly*

 > *"To make something good, just do it.
 To make something great, just re-do it, re-do it, re-do it.
 The secret to making fine things is in remaking them."